Saul Patu

 Saul King Patu (born June 8, 1978) is an American football coach and former defensive end.
-He played college football at Oregon and professionally in the Arena Football League.
+He played college football at Oregon and professionally in the Arena Football League (AFL).

-Early life and college career
+Early life and college

 Patu was born and raised in Seattle to a family of Samoan, Tongan, Fijian, German, and French background.
 He graduated from Rainier Beach High School in Seattle in 1996.

 From 1997 to 2000 at the University of Oregon, Patu was a four-year starting defensive end for Oregon Ducks football.
 As a senior in 2000, Patu set a school record for single season tackles for loss with 21 and ranked third in the Pac-10 in sacks with eleven.
 Patu earned honorable mention All-Pac-10 honors for his first three seasons and second-team All-Pac-10 honors in his senior year.
 He graduated from Oregon in 2000 with a bachelor's degree in family and human services.